 Controlled assessment is a form of internal assessment where the control levels (High, Medium or Low) are set for each stage of the assessment process: task setting, task taking and task marking.
-In some subjects, work will be marked by the Awarding Body but for most subjects the work will be marked by the Awarding Body.
+In some subjects, work will be marked by the Awarding Body but for most subjects the work will be marked by the Centre and moderated by the Awarding Body.